usagi-coffee/pg_chainsync/README.md

 ## Usage

 Let's watch blocks and insert them to your custom table
-> For the example let's assume you've got blocks table with number and hash column, the extension does not enforce you how your schema looks!
+> For the example let's assume you've got blocks table with number and hash column, the extension does not enforce how your schema looks!

 ```sql
 -- Let's use the extension